dronzal/ASAP/README.md

 * The API of the streaming speech recognition used.
   Real-time speech is recorded by the ASAP-application and is send to Google.
   The speech recognition is synchronous, so it is blocking.
 A new request can be handle, whenever the previous one is processed.
-However, every client has an own connection to the Google API.
+However, every client has a connection of its own to the Google API.

 * The response of the API can be seen underneath.
 The result is returned with possible alternatives of different transcripts and the confidence level accordingly.